F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/learning-stack/byol/README.md

 4. In the **Destination/Mask** field, type the Azure secondary private IP address. **Note**: *For 1 NIC BIG-IP VEs, the virtual server configuration uses a wildcard destination address (example: 0.0.0.0/0) and should use different ports (if behind an ALB) or hostnames to differentiate services.*
 5. In the **Service Port** field, type the appropriate port.
 6. Configure the rest of the virtual server as appropriate.
-7. If you used the Service Discovery iApp template: In the Resources section, from the **Default Pool** list, select the name of the pool created by the iApp.
+7. In the Resources section, from the **Default Pool** list, select the name of the pool you want to use.
 8. Click the **Finished** button.
 9. Repeat as necessary.

 ### Deploying Custom Configuration to the BIG-IP (Azure Virtual Machine)